tdnvl/learning-flask/README.md

 # Learning Flask
 An API-centric project to learn how to bring Python to the Web through Flask, a micro webdevelopment framework.
+This is based on the Lynda.com course taught by Lalith Polepeddi ([@polepeddi](https://github.com/lpolepeddi)).

 ## Course